music-encoding/guidelines/_guidelines-v3/01-shared/01-sharedStructuralElements/02-sharedMusicElement/03-sharedMdivContent.md

 In
 addition, separating scores and parts can eliminate a great deal of markup complexity.

-{% include plainExample.html example="examples/shared/shared-sample006.xml" valid="true" version=page.version %}
+{% include mei example="shared/shared-sample006.xml" valid="true" %}
 The {% include link elem="score" %} and {% include link elem="parts" %} elements may also be
 employed to accommodate different methods of organizing the markup – with no particular presentation implied.
 In this case, software may render a collection of parts as a